ddd-crew/como-prep-canvas/README.md

 **Example:**
 - Meals: Arranging for a catered lunch on-site to keep the flow going, or booking a table at a nearby restaurant for participants to connect over a shared meal.
 - Breaks: Providing a continuous supply of coffee, tea, and snacks throughout the day, and scheduling short, intentional breaks to prevent burnout.
-- Social Activity: Planning a team dinner or an informal after-hours activity (e.g., a group walk, a pub visit) on the first day to help everyone relax and get to know each other.
+- Social Activity: Planning a team dinner or an informal after-hours activity (e.g., a group walk, a pub visit, Bowling) on the first day to help everyone relax and get to know each other.

 #### Code of Conduct / Working Agreement
 Create a code of conduct or working agreement for the workshop.
 This can be a simple list of rules that everyone agrees to follow to ensure a productive and respectful environment.
 It helps to set the tone and ensure everyone feels safe to contribute.
 Be sure to validate it at the start of your session if everyone's agreeing with it and if there need to be more.